-How to Know If Your A/C System is on Its Last Leg (and What to Do about It)
+How to Know If Your A/C Is on Its Last Leg (and What to Do about It)

-When your A/C system is on its last leg or in big-time repair trouble, you can feel it in your gut.
+When your A/C system is on its last leg or in big-time repair trouble, you may have a gut feeling about it.
 However, you want some sort of clue, confirmation or evidence that it is indeed time to replace your A/C unit.
 Below, we discuss some of the top indicators that your A/C is failing.
 If your A/C is exhibiting one or more of these symptoms, reach out to the HVAC professionals at Lozier and make an appointment to have someone look at your A/C unit.
 Depending on what we find, it may be time to start shopping for a replacement.

 - Electrical: A bad electrical part, such as a contactor, can keep your A/C running and wasting energy and blower life.

-- Refrigerant: Low refrigerant indicates a leak — a major part replacement.
+- Refrigerant: Low refrigerant indicates a leak that may require a major part replacement.
 When you have a refrigerant leak, your A/C won't be able keep up with your home's cooling load.

 - Grinding: Grinding noises indicate a failing blower motor.
 Turn off your A/C and contact your HVAC technician.

 Your A/C system incorporates dozens of systems, functions and parts into one finely-tuned machine that keeps your home cool.
 As your A/C ages, however, many problems can arise.
-It may seem like repairs are never ending.
-At this point, retire your old A/C and invest in a new efficient A/C system that will keep your home cool for years.
+When it seems like repairs are never ending, it’s time to retire your old A/C and invest in a new efficient system that will keep your home cool for years.

-If you're suspicious your A/C system is on its last leg, contact us at Lozier Heating & Cooling today.
-Check out our guide to selecting the right A/C.
+If you suspect your A/C system is on its last leg, contact us at Lozier Heating & Cooling today.
+Review this guide to selecting the right A/C for your home.